andrewhathaway/Winterfell/README.md

 					"conditionalQuestions" : [{
 						"questionId" : "register-user-email",
-						"question" : "Please enter the email address your account is registered with", "input" : {
+						"question" : "Please enter the email address your account is registered with", "postText" : "We will not spam your email address.", "input" : {
 							"type" : "emailInput",
 							"placeholder" : "Email Address"